Duration

 An exit exam is conducted for all GFP3 students by the end of each and every semester.
 This is to make sure that the GFP requirements and academic standards are successfully met.

-Certificates of Attainment
+Certificate of Attainment

 A GFP student is not eligible to get a certificate of GFP completion unless he/she fulfills all GFP requirements; that is, passing all GFP courses including Math and IT.